-St. Basil the Great and St. Gregory Nazianzen were a fourth century bishops.
+St. Basil the Great and St. Gregory Nazianzen were fourth century bishops.
+They were friends who lived in Asia Minor, which is now part of the country of Turkey.

 St. Basil was a skilled orator who was known for supporting the Nicene creed over Arianism.
-He also known for his care of the poor and the sick and also for his fight against prostitution.
+He was also known for his care of the poor and the sick, and also for his fight against prostitution.

 St. Gregory Nazianzen is called the “Trinitarian Theologian” due to his firm defense of Father, Son, and Spirit as Trinity.

-St. Basil the patron saint of hospital administrators, reformers, monks, education, and liturgists.
+St. Basil the Great is the patron saint of hospital administrators, reformers, monks, education, and liturgists.

 St. Gregory Nazianzen is the patron saint of harvests and poets.